 Deadline: 2030

 Summary: The Commission will work with the Member States to step up implementation of the EU Regulation on Invasive Alien Species (IAS) and other relevant legislation and international instruments.
 The aim is to ensure that the introduction and establishment of invasive alien species in the EU environment is minimised and where possible is eliminated, while established invasive alien species are managed.
 A review of the application of the EU Regulation on Invasive Alien Species was published in 2021.
-An update of the list of IAS of Union concern is published was August 2022 and will be updated afterwards about every two years.
+An update of the list of IAS of Union concern was published in August 2022 and the list will be updated about every two years afterwards.

 Links: